GENERAL SCOTT BOUDIN PAGEANT INFO

 PAGEANT INTERVIEW INFO

-39) Which divisions compete in an interview competition?
+41) (**2026 UPDATE**) Which divisions compete in an interview competition?

 Interviews are held at Scott City Hall, 125 Lions Club Rd., Scott, LA 70583.

-41) What do I need to wear for the interview?
+43) (**2026 UPDATE**) What do I need to wear for the interview?

 The interview competition is judged on conversation and speaking skills, knowledge of the Scott Boudin Festival, knowledge of title contract responsibilities, confidence, personality, and contestants' overall appearance.
+Note: Judges for the Scott Boudin Festival Pageant are NOT "festival pageant judges", but rather the judges for all eight age divisions may come from the business sector, tourism industry, media industry, or are a servant-leader within the Scott Community.

 PAGEANT MODELING COMPETITION INFO